badoet/ionic-framework/core/src/components/textarea/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the native `textarea` in `ion-textarea`.
+Sets focus on the native `textarea` in `syg-textarea`.
 Use this method instead of the global `textarea.focus()`.

 #### Returns